agodwinp/item-catalog/README.md

 To install the correct packages, make sure you're still working within the installed VM.
 If not, `cd item_catalog` and run `vagrant ssh`.

 ### Set up application
 Now you will clone this repository into the vagrant folder so that you can set up and run the application from the Linux VM on your local machine.
-To do this, open up a fresh terminal window (outside of the VM) and issue the following commands:
+To do this, after running `vagrant ssh` issue the following commands:

-    $ cd item_catalog/vagrant
+    $ cd /vagrant
     $ git clone https://github.com/agodwinp/udacity-item-catalog

 #### Install dependencies